vbekiaris/jvector/README.md

                                                                16, // graph degree
                                                                100, // construction search depth
                                                                1.2f, // allow degree overflow during construction by this factor
-                                                               1.2f)) // relax neighbor diversity requirement by this factor {
+                                                               1.2f, // relax neighbor diversity requirement by this factor (alpha) true)) // use a hierarchical index
+        {
             // build the index (in memory)
             OnHeapGraphIndex index = builder.build(ravv);